 CEN and CENELEC Standards (or other technical documents published by CEN and CENELEC) are publications that are protected by copyright.

 The development of a standard is a collaborative exercise by a group of technical experts working together in a CEN or CENELEC Technical Committee, Working Group or Workshop.
-The standards are copyrighted collective work made by a set of independent, original inputs from experts (authors).
+The standards are copyrighted collective work made by a set of independent bodies, with original inputs from experts (authors).

 To make this clear, technical experts (including researchers) who together create the content of a standard are requested to sign an undertaking in which they assign the exploitation rights of their contributions to the European Standardization process to CEN or CENELEC.

 Equally, when a research project is entering in a project liaison relationship to a TC, it also has to sign an undertaking accepting CEN's exploitation rights policy and agreeing that no information brought to the project's attention will be disseminated or exploited in any form.